SamGulinello/TraderPy/README.md

         - **What is the purpose of your application?:** Use cases of the application, trading strategy, number of orders sent per day, etc.
     - The new application will be displayed in [My Apps](https://developer.tdameritrade.com/user/me/apps) once it is successfully registered
     - For more information on this process, they provide good [guides](https://developer.tdameritrade.com/guides).
 6. This project uses a python library called selenium.
 It is used to for web scraping and is essentail for some of the methods to work.
-This  library requires a chrome driver to be installed on your machine and the path to the executable needs to be included in the config file.
+This  library requires a [chrome driver](https://chromedriver.chromium.org/downloads) to be installed on your machine and the path to the executable needs to be included in the config file.
 This needs to be the absolute path not the relative one (Google will tell you how to find this if you don't know).
-The resources directory has an empty folder waiting for you to install the chrome driver into it.
+The resources directory has an  folder waiting for you to install the chrome driver into it.
+Replace the sample driver with your newly installed version.
 7. Finally make a copy of the sample config file and name it config.py.
 Fill out the required information (*indicated in all caps text*)
     - Required information is as follows:
         - client_id: This is the **Consumer Key** of the successfully registered app on your TD Ameritrade developer account